calmm-js/partial.lenses/README.md

 Note that unless required and default values are explicitly specified as part of the lens, they will both be undefined.

+### Exercise

+Take out one or more `L.required(...)`, `L.normalize(...)` or `L.default(...)`
+part from the lens composition and try to predict what happens when you rerun the examples with the modified lens composition.
+Verify your reasoning by actually rerunning the examples.

 ### Shorthands

 For clarity, the previous code snippets avoided some of the shorthands that this